githubmaxcs/githubmaxcs.github.io/project2.md

 ## Introduction

 The goal of this project is to predict weather using data from the Dane County Regional Airport (Madison, WI).
-You can search for the data [here](https://www.ncdc.noaa.gov/cdo-web/search).
+You can request the [data](https://www.ncdc.noaa.gov/cdo-web/search), and view the [documentation](https://www.ncei.noaa.gov/data/daily-summaries/doc/GHCND_documentation.pdf).